A second consultation on the future of the Merrow schools is now open.

 Educational performance is influenced by many factors including leadership, teaching quality, pupil demographics, levels of disadvantage, special educational needs, staffing stability and school culture.
 It is therefore difficult to attribute outcomes to religious designation alone.

-- In 2025, six of the seven non-faith primary schools within approximately three miles of Merrow Junior School achieved at least the national average in combined Reading, Writing and Mathematics.
-The seventh was only marginally below the national average.
+- In 2025, six of the seven non-faith primary schools within three miles of Merrow Junior School achieved at least the national average (see below) in combined Reading, Writing and Mathematics.
+The seventh was only 1% below the national average.

 - Among the four CofE schools within the same area, for which Key Stage 2 data is available, only one achieved the national average in 2025.